Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsection{Implementation Details}

-\textbf{Input.} We sample 32 frames for each video and resize them into $224\times224$ as input with the same augmentations in \cite{nagrani2022learning}.
-Each caption is tokenized into 32 tokens including $\texttt{[CLS]}$ during training. $K=2$ noun phrases are extracted for each caption and then prompted with a set of manually designed templates such as \textit{``It is a video of \{noun\}''}.
+\textbf{Input.} Following \citet{nagrani2022learning}, we sample 32 frames for each video and resize them into $224\times224$ with the same augmentations.
+Each caption is tokenized into 32 tokens including $\texttt{[CLS]}$. $K=2$ noun phrases are extracted for each caption and then prompted with a set of prompt templates such as \textit{``It is a video of \{noun\}''}.
+We include the full list of prompt templates in Appendix~\ref{appendix:detail}.

 \textbf{Model architecture.} We use a 12-layer ViT-base model with the patch size of $2\times16\times16$ as the video encoder and initialize it with weights pre-trained on Kinetics-400.
-We adopt 32 learnable group tokens and 3 grouping blocks featuring K-means attention~\cite{xu2022groupvit,yu2022k}.
-Grouping blocks are inserted at the 6th, 9th and last layers of the video encoder, following GroupViT~\cite{xu2022groupvit} and kMaX-DeepLab~\cite{yu2022k}.
+We adopt 32 learnable group tokens and 3 grouping blocks featuring K-means attention~\citep{xu2022groupvit,yu2022k}.
+Grouping blocks are inserted at the 6th, 9th and last layers of the video encoder~\citep{xu2022groupvit, yu2022k}.
 The text encoder is initialized from the pre-trained BERT-base model.
 All representations are projected into the common space with the dimension of 256.

+\textbf{Pre-training datasets.} We pre-train \ours\ with the VideoCC~\citep{nagrani2022learning} dataset, which contains about 3.3M video-caption pairs.
+We also include ActivityNet-Caption~\citep{krishna2017dense} with 20K well-aligned pairs into the pre-training corpus.
+We note the commonly-used WebVid~\citep{bain2021frozen} is unavailable to us due to the restricted data access policy.
+To illustrate the effectiveness of our proposed method and how the pre-training datasets contribute to the final results, we designed fair studies on dataset impacts.
+Details could be found in Section~\ref{sec:ablation}.

 \textbf{Pre-training and fine-tuning setups.} We implement \ours\ in JAX and train all models on TPU accelerators.
-During pre-training, a synchronous SGD with momentum 0.9 and initial learning rate 0.1 is used for optimization.
+During pre-training, SGD with momentum 0.9 and initial learning rate 0.1 is used for optimization.
 We train \ours for 10 epochs with a batch size 1024 and adopt a cosine learning rate decay schedule with a warmup ratio 0.05.
 It takes about one day for the whole pre-training stage.
-We use the same text templates as in \cite{li2022align} to generate text prompts.
-In terms of fine-tuning, different tasks are trained independently with their own set of hyperparameters on the target dataset and more details can be found in Appendix B. For temporal action localization, we fix weights of the pre-trained video encoder and its grouping blocks to extract video features, which are then evaluated by G-TAD~\cite{xu2020g}, a commonly used method for TAL.
+In terms of fine-tuning, different tasks are trained independently with their own set of hyperparameters on the target dataset and more details can be found in Appendix \ref{appendix:detail}.
+For temporal action localization, we fix weights of the pre-trained video encoder and its grouping blocks to extract video features, which are then evaluated by G-TAD~\citep{xu2020g}, a commonly used method for TAL.